 Prior to its amendment by RA 9369, Section 5 was numbered Section 6 of RA 8436.
-It provided that "for the May 11, 1998 elections" the Comelec could use an AES which "shall be applicable in all areas within the country only for the positions of president, vice-president, senators and parties, organizations or coalitions participating under the party-list."
-If by February 9, 1998 it would have become evident that the AES could not be implemented for national positions in the 1998 elections, the provision stated that elections for both national and local positions would be done manually except in the Autonomous Region in Muslim Mindanao where the automated election system would be used for all positions.
+It provided that "for the May 11, 1998 elections" the Comelec could use an AES which "shall be applicable in all areas within the country only for the positions of president, vice-president, senators and parties, organizations or coalitions participating under the party-list."^[28] If by February 9, 1998 it would have become evident that the AES could not be implemented for national positions in the 1998 elections, the provision stated that elections for both national and local positions would be done manually except in the Autonomous Region in Muslim Mindanao where the automated election system would be used for all positions.
 The then Section 6 of RA 8436, therefore, contained the specific limitation or restriction that, while the Comelec may implement an AES nationwide in the 1998 elections, it could do so only for certain national positions.
-However, it did not provide that if no AES would have been implemented in the 1998 elections, the Comelec would forfeit its mandate to implement an AES nationwide in the specific limitation or manually except in the specific limitation are been implemented in the 1998 elections.
+However, it did not provide that if no AES would have been implemented in the 1998 elections, the Comelec would forfeit its mandate to implement an AES nationwide in the succeeding elections.